 Next, perform a secondary search.
 In this more leisurely phase, focus on what’s below the surface.
 Look for hidden gems that others have missed, specific items you need or clothing in just the right style, size and color.

 Not sure what constitutes a hidden gem?
-Start with “12 Things You Should Buy at Thrift Stores.”
+Start with “17 Things This Expert Always Buys at Thrift Stores.”

 2. Check the fitting rooms